rgombash/inviso/README.md

 ### TODOs
 * add ldap auth to http (some basic auth is already there already but it is disabled, had problems with .js loading on FireFox)
 * enable https and wss
-* add more data sources (e.g.: prometheus, kubernetes, GCP, ...)
+* add more data sources (e.g.: prometheus for fetching pod metrics)
 * test subscription model (client subscribes to periodic / streaming updates)

 ### Final notes